asherliu/cpu_bc/README.md

 ----
-Graph Converter (credit to Yang Hu)
+Graph Converter
 -----------------------
-Currently, we support converting a graph from matrix based text format.
+Currently, we support converting a graph from matrix based text format. (credit to Yang Hu)
-- converter in ./converter
+- the source code of converter is in ./converter folder
-- compile: g++ converter.cpp -o converter
+- compile: **g++ converter.cpp -o converter**
-- execution: ./converter /path/to/matrix_graph.txt
+- execution: **./converter /path/to/matrix_graph.txt (please make sure there is no blanket lines in this file)**
 - You will get: **beg.bin, csr.bin, weight.bin** and degree.bin.
 - The former three files are exactly the files required by CPU BC execution